psychemedia/storytelling-notes/master-maid.md

 "I cannot get Nix Nought Nothing to speak to me for all that I can do."

-Then were they greatly astonished when she spoke of Nix Nought Nothing, and asked where he was, and she said: " He that sits there in the chair."
+Then were they greatly astonished when she spoke of Nix Nought Nothing, and asked where he was, and she said: "He that sits there in the chair."
 Then they ran to him and kissed him and called him their own dear son; so they called for the gardener's daughter and made her sing her charm, and he wakened, and told them all that the giant's daughter had done for him, and of all her kindness.
 Then they took her in their arms and kissed her, and said she should now be their daughter, for their son. should marry her.
 But as for the hen wife, she was put to death.
 And they lived happy all their days.

 ```